 Turku to Stockholm (Sweden)

-You'll need to make a reservation for the following domestic trains in Finland:
+You need to reserve a seat or sleeping accommodation for the following trains in Finland:

 Get your Pass for Finland